Ammonium: Structure and bonding

 The lone electron pair on the nitrogen atom (N) in ammonia, represented as a line above the N, forms a coordinate bond with a proton (H+).
 After that, all four N\sH bonds are equivalent, being polar covalent bonds.
 The ion has a tetrahedral structure and is isoelectronic with methane and the borohydride anion.
-In terms of size, the ammonium cation (r_{ionic} = 175 pm) resembles the caesium cation (r_{ionic} = 183 pm).
+In terms of size, the ammonium cation (r_{ionic} = 148 pm), it is intermediate in size between potassium (144 pm) and rubidium ions (152 pm) when in an octahedral environment.

+The vibrational spectrum consists of two main sets of absorptions, ν_{N-H} and δ_{HNH}.
+These bands are found near 3300 and 1400 cm^{−1}.

 Organic ions

 The hydrogen atoms in the ammonium ion can be substituted with an alkyl group or some other organic group to form a substituted ammonium ion (IUPAC nomenclature: aminium ion).
 Depending on the number of organic groups, the ammonium cation is called a primary, secondary, tertiary, or quaternary.
 Except the quaternary ammonium cations, the organic ammonium cations are weak acids.

 An example of a reaction forming an ammonium ion is that between dimethylamine, (CH3)2NH, and an acid to give the dimethylammonium cation, [(CH3)2NH2]+:

 Quaternary ammonium cations have four organic groups attached to the nitrogen atom, they lack a hydrogen atom bonded to the nitrogen atom.
 These cations, such as the tetra-n-butylammonium cation, are sometimes used to replace sodium or potassium ions to increase the solubility of the associated anion in organic solvents.
 Primary, secondary, and tertiary ammonium salts serve the same function but are less lipophilic.
 They are also used as phase-transfer catalysts and surfactants.

 An unusual class of organic ammonium salts is derivatives of amine radical cations, [•NR3]+ such as tris(4-bromophenyl)ammoniumyl hexachloroantimonate.